-IT IS HEREBY ORDERED, effective immediately and until further order of the Court, the Court's order of March 17, 2020, as modified by order of May 20, 2020, is further modified to provide that any criminal case proceedings determined to be conducted remotely (i.e., where the judge, defendant, witness, or any attorney is not physically present or is otherwise participating remotely, including by telephone, video conference, or other electronic means) shall be conducted consistent with the findings and procedures set forth herein.
+IT IS HEREBY ORDERED, effective immediately and until further order of the Court, the Court's order of March 17, 2020, as modified by orders of May 20, 2020 and February 11, 2021, is further modified to provide that any adult criminal case proceedings determined to be conducted remotely (i.e., where the judge, defendant, witness, or any attorney is not physically present or is otherwise participating remotely, including by telephone, video conference, or other electronic means) shall be conducted consistent with the findings and procedures set forth herein.
+(New material is underscored and deleted material is struck through.)

-Criminal proceedings in Illinois may be broken into four categories regarding the ability to undertake the proceedings remotely.
+Adult cGriminal proceedings in Illinois may be broken into four categories regarding the ability to undertake the proceedings remotely.
 The categories are as follows.